emc-openstack/vnx-direct-driver/README_FC.md

 ## Supported OpenStack Release

-This driver supports Icehouse and newer release.
+This driver supports Havana and newer release.
 Compared to version in the official OpenStack Github master branch, here are the enhancements:

 * Multiple Pools Support
 * Initiator Auto Registration